 Permanent damages, as a dog owner might be held liable for costs associated with restorative surgeries and procedures, rehabilitation, long-term care, and continuing care when a victim’s injuries happen to be permanently disfiguring and/or disabling.

-Dog owners need to keep current with the ordinances and laws of their area regarding dogs, their bites, and the liability surrounding it.
-Consulting a Buffalo dog bite lawyer from Cellino Law is a great way to get answers to many questions, although there are many online resources covering a lot of useful topics for both dog owners and victims of dog bites.
+Dog owners need to keep current with the ordinances and laws of their area regarding dogs, their bites, and the liability surrounding them.
+Consulting with the experienced Buffalo dog bite lawyers from Cellino Law is a great way to get answers to many questions, although there are many online resources covering a lot of useful topics for both dog owners and victims of dog bites.

 For instance, there is a guide for the prevention and treatment of dog bites, courtesy of the American Academy of Family Physicians.
 In the case of a sudden dog attack, this might be very useful for anyone to have or know.
 There is also potential research you can access regarding breed-specific legislation for your state, medical and scientific findings, and even where you can find liability insurance.